 Capture Facts and Reality

-The goal for both genres is to inform the viewer on certain events or topics.
+The goal for both genres is to inform the viewer about certain events or topics.

-A second important similarity: The photographer has to be almost invisible when working and taking photos.
+There’s another important similarity.
+The photographer has to be almost invisible when working and taking photos.
 This is necessary to capture the moment.

 It’s one of the most important aspects of both genres.
 It has caused the downfall of more than one photographer.